What is a sea-level medical flight?

 • Recent surgical wounds

-A sea-level flight simply means the aircraft – which will usually be one of our ICU-equipped private jets– has been given clearance to travel well below the normal flying altitude.
-This isn’t sea level itself (for obvious reasons!) but lower than the usual height, to avoid the increasing air pressure of higher altitudes.
-It provides a pressure environment for the patient that’s closer to ground-level conditions.
+A sea-level flight simply means the aircraft has been given clearance to travel well below the normal flying altitude.
+Not really sea level, but lower than usual, with a pressure environment that’s closer to ground-level conditions.

 How would EMS Air Ambulance & Medical Repatriation arrange one of these flights?

 If we think a sea-level flight might be possible, we’ll discuss it in detail with your local doctors.
 Our repatriation experts will then contact the aviation authorities to secure a low-altitude permit.
-We can also mobilise very quickly in emergency ICU situations if we need to – often within hours of your call.
+We can also mobilize very quickly in emergency ICU situations if needed – often within hours of your call.

 We’ll make sure the right medical specialists are able to travel with your patient on the flight, and that we’re carrying all the emergency equipment, oxygen canisters and medication they might need in transit.
-Intensive-care air ambulances are equipped to deliver just that – ICU-level treatment if it ever becomes necessary during the transport.
 When the choice is between keeping your patient where they are and flying them to the hospital or medical team of your own choosing, that can mean a world of difference.

 Contact us